joostpapendorp/java-template/docs/getting-started.md

 # Getting started.
 Hi and welcome to the project!

-This guide is meant to get you up and running as efficiently as possible.
+This guide helps you to get up and running as efficiently as possible.
 It provides step-by-step instructions for installing, running and deploying [...].

 As with all guides, this is a continual work-in-progress, as the app changes over time.